Skip main navigation

 6. Decommission EC2 instances

-The critical challenge: 50,000 pages meant migration needed to be automated and thoroughly tested before cutover.
+The critical challenge: the page count was large enough that migration needed to be automated and thoroughly tested before cutover.

 Phase 1: Static Site Export from WordPress

-First challenge: exporting 50,000 WordPress pages to static HTML.
-I tried the “Simply Static” plugin - it crashed after 3,000 pages.
+First challenge: exporting a large WordPress site to static HTML.
+I tried the “Simply Static” plugin - it crashed partway through the export.

 The solution: custom export script using WordPress CLI and parallel processing: